johnnoone/gault/README.md

 ## Persistence and Dirty Fields

-Strata tracks the persistence state and modifications of your documents automatically.
+Gault tracks the persistence state and modifications of your documents automatically.

 ### Persistence Tracking